310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% bubble Kaoru %}
 <th>(Mmm… What do I do now…?
 I lost complete sight of Anzu-chan…)</th>

 <th>(I got so distracted while trying to catch up with her that I didn’t even notice that Souma-kun isn’t here anymore.
-Jeez, what am I *doing?*)</th>
+Ahh, jeez, what am I *doing?*)</th>

 <th>(This isn’t like me.
-The most unbelievable thing that shouldn’t ever happen in your long-awaited date with someone is to somehow manage to lose sight of them midway into it… and now guess what happened…)</th>
+The most unbelievable thing that should never happen in your long-awaited date with someone is to somehow manage to lose sight of them midway into it… and now guess what happened…)</th>

 <th>(I’ve been really weird lately… I’m meant to be much more tactful than this.)</th>